Whether you agree or not, you ALREADY have a personal brand.

 So long story short, I sent such a message to Chuck and forgot about it.
 He surely is a busy man and I guess I should have tried to follow up but in any case, he responded back after a good few weeks and asked if I would like to be on his show.
 I gladly accepted the invite.

-Here is the YouTube episode in which I share how I got published in Huff Post and how we generated digital sales.
+Here is a short Video snippet from the Chuck Wang podcast in which I share how I got published in Huff Post.

 So as you can see whatever activity we do for strengthening our personal brand has a snowball effect.